RC Airplane World flight school

 Balancing the roll of an rc airplane

-Take your time with the balancing of your rc airplane, and you'll be rewarded with easier flying and less trimming.
+Do take your time getting your rc airplane weight and balance correct, and you'll be rewarded with easier flying and less trimming (Read more about trimming your rc airplane.)

 Next up: Lesson 5 - Finding where to fly your rc airplane.